moliver28/research-handbook/content/handbook/engineering/development/ops/deploy/environments/_index.md

   - Except for severity and priority, Labels should be copied over.
   - Due dates should keep in mind the due date of the epic, which is based on severity and priority.
-  - Deliverable should be applied in accordance with the deliverability of the epic.
+  - Deliverable labels should be applied if the epic is deliverable.
   - DRI can use the Milestone Planning issue and/or reach out to relevant team members to ask if there's availability within the Due Date. cc your engineering manager so they can give a high level thumbs up/thumbs down